-One of the risky things our China licensing lawyers are constantly seeing are proposed China licensing deals (usually reflected in an MOU or an LOI) that involve the foreign company (usually American or European) purportedly getting an ownership stake in its Chinese counter-party entity.
+One of the risky things our China licensing lawyers constantly see are proposed China licensing deals (usually reflected in an MOU or an LOI) that involve the foreign company (usually American or European) purportedly getting an ownership stake in its Chinese counter-party entity.
 This is risky for the simple reason that it cannot be done with Chinese privately held companies.
-See China Scam Week, Part 4: The China Stock Option Scam.
-As you can imagine, this means any proposed deal that calls for the foreign company to take ownership in the Chinese side must be remade to actually work.
-The below is the sort of email our China technology licensing attorneys send out when confronted with such a deal.
+See See China’s Most Common Scams.
+This means any proposed deal that calls for the foreign company to take ownership in the Chinese side must be remade to actually work.
+The below is the sort of emails our China technology licensing attorneys send out when confronted with such a deal:

 For starters, even though the term sheet says it is non-binding, the fact that both parties signed it may make it binding under Chinese law.
 See this post we wrote here for more details.
-But obviously what’s done is done and there is no way to un-sign the document..
-At this point, you just need to be careful going forward in explaining your negotiating position and be sure not to sign anything else, without one of your lawyers reviewing it first.
+Since there is no way to un-sign the document, you just need to be careful going forward in explaining your negotiating position and be sure not to sign anything else, without one of your lawyers reviewing it first.

 Another issue we see right off the bat is that It will not be possible for each party to take a minority ownership stake in the other, as set out in your term sheet.
-Though it is generally legal for Chinese entities to own part of a US entity, the reverse is not true unless the Chinese entity is expressly set up for foreign ownership (e.g., a joint venture or a Wholly Foreign-Owned Entity).
-I assume you do not want to give XYZ Chinese Company a minority stake in your company without any reciprocation.
+Though it is generally legal for Chinese entities to own part of a US entity, the reverse is not true unless the Chinese entity is expressly set up for foreign ownership.
+I assume you do not want to give XYZ Chinese Company a minority stake in your company without reciprocation.
 If you really want to “invest” in XYZ Chinese Company’s business and have XYZ Chinese Company invest in your business, you can do so via a contractual arrangement.

 I have additional comments about the specific deal terms, but before I get to them it would be helpful if you could provide us with some background about this proposed technology licensing deal.
 A narrative paragraph or two would be fine, with particular attention to the following: